AdobeDocs/experience-manager-learn.en/help/ams/dispatcher/basic-file-layout.md

 Then we use that volume instead of the defaults for the following default directories

 `DocumentRoot`
 - Default:`/var/www/html`
 - AMS:`/mnt/var/www/html`

 `Log Directory`
 - Default: `/var/log/httpd`
 - AMS: `/mnt/var/log/httpd`

 Keep in mind that the old and new directories are mapped back to the original mount point to eliminate confusion.
-Using a seperate volume isn't vital but it's note worthy
+Using a separate volume isn't vital but it's note worthy
 </div>

 ## AMS Add-ons